Abdulmuid1/WTAS_Project/README.md

 - **React** for frontend alerts interface
 - **Terraform** for infrastructure as code (ECS, ALB, VPC, IAM, CloudWatch)
 - **Docker** for containerization
+- **Jenkins** for an alternative CI/CD pipeline to automate infrastructure provisioning and container deployment
 - **GitLab CI/CD** for automated build, deploy, and variable updates
 - **Amazon ECS + ALB + ECR** for container orchestration
 - **Node.js**, **Axios**, and **CORS middleware**